Welcome Resident Students!

 - Hot Plates/hot pots and any appliance with exposed heating elements.

-- George Foreman Grills (permitted only in The Village, one per apartment.)
+- George Foreman Grills (Permitted only in The Village and Hawk Crossings, one per apartment.)

 - Halogen, Torchier, or Lava Lamps